Ch4os1/OSCP-Exam-Lab-Prep-List/README.md

 # OSCP Practice Prep Check List
-A  collection of OffSec PG labs and HTB prob labs used for OSCP preparation. <br>
+A  collection of OffSec PG labs, HTB Labs and HTB prob labs used for OSCP preparation. <br>
 Use this check list as a reference to practice pentesting skills and knowledege. <br>
-A writeup template is included, feel free to download and use it to document each box **NOTE**: As required by OffSec this repo will not contain actual writeups.
+A writeup template is included, feel free to download and use it to document each box<br>
+**NOTE**: As required by OffSec this repo will not contain actual writeups.

 For HTB write-ups please visit: https://github.com/Ch4os1/WriteUps-HTB